cpursley/walex/README.md

   db_port: "5432",
   db_ssl: true,
   db_ip_version: "ipv6",
-  # "temporary atom is also supported if you don't want Postgres keeping track of what you've acknowledged
+  # :temporary atom is also supported if you don't want Postgres keeping track of what you've acknowledged
   slot_name:  "example",
   max_replication_lag_in_mb: 0,
   publications: ["events"],